instructure/instructure-ui/docs/patterns/TimeDate.md

 ```

-### DateTime Input
+### Date and time
-Select can also be used with [DateInput](#DateInput) to create a DateTime component.
+`TimeSelect` can also be used with [DateInput](#DateInput) to create a DateTime component.
 See the DateInput [documentation](#DateInput) for more information around configuring a DateInput.
 The following example shows how to compose the two inputs with a [FormFieldGroup](#FormFieldGroup).

-Note: this is a readOnly example and will not respond to interaction.
+> Note: this is a read only example and will not respond to interaction.

 ```javascript
 ---